apify/apify-docs/sources/academy/tutorials/apify_scrapers/cheerio_scraper.md

 ## [](#whats-next) What's next?

-- Check out the [Apify SDK](https://sdk.apify.com/) and its [Getting started](https://sdk.apify.com/docs/guides/getting-started) tutorial if you'd like to try building your own actors.
+* Check out the [Apify SDK](https://sdk.apify.com/) and its [Getting started](https://sdk.apify.com/docs/guides/getting-started) tutorial if you'd like to try building your own actors.
 It's a bit more complex and involved than writing a simple `pageFunction`, but it allows you to fine-tune all the details of your scraper to your liking.
-- [Take a deep dive into actors](https://docs.apify.com/actors), from how they work to [publishing](https://docs.apify.com/actors/publishing) them in Apify Store, and even [making money](https://blog.apify.com/make-regular-passive-income-developing-web-automation-actors-b0392278d085/) on actors.
+* [Take a deep dive into actors](/platform/actors), from how they work to [publishing](/platform/actors/publishing) them in Apify Store, and even [making money](https://blog.apify.com/make-regular-passive-income-developing-web-automation-actors-b0392278d085/) on actors.
-- Found out you're not into the coding part but would still to use Apify actors?
+* Found out you're not into the coding part but would still to use Apify actors?
 Check out our [ready-made solutions](https://apify.com/store) or [order a custom actor](https://apify.com/custom-solutions) from an Apify-certified developer.

-**Learn how to scrape a website using Apify's Web Scraper.
+**Learn how to scrape a website using Apify's Cheerio Scraper.
 Build an actor's page function, extract information from a web page and download your data.**

 ---